Brazil's JBS considers a slew of acquisitions, chairman says

-SAO PAULO (Reuters) - JBS SA (JBSS3.SA), the world’s largest meat packer, is ready to take on a slew of acquisitions next year, Chairman Joesley Batista said on Tuesday.
+SAO PAULO, Oct 27 (Reuters) - JBS SA, the world’s largest meat packer, is ready to take on a slew of acquisitions next year, Chairman Joesley Batista said on Tuesday.

 The Brazilian company controls assets in the United States, Australia and other countries.
 Batista, speaking on the sidelines of a telecommunications industry event in São Paulo, declined to elaborate on potential takeover targets.